steveloughran/kerberos_and_hadoop/sections/hadoop_tokens.md

 YARN applications depend on delegation tokens to gain access to cluster resources and data on behalf of the principal.
-It is the task of the client-side launcher code to collect the tokens needed, and pass them to the launch context used to launch the Application Master..
+It is the task of the client-side launcher code to collect the tokens needed, and pass them to the launch context used to launch the Application Master.

 ### Proxy Users